-Trump faces restraints after Democrats seize U.S. House
+Democrats aim to restrain Trump after seizing U.S. House

 Trump - a 72-year-old former reality TV star and businessman-turned-politician - had hardened his rhetoric in recent weeks on issues that appealed to his conservative core supporters.
 He threw himself into the campaign, issuing warnings about a caravan of Latin American migrants headed to the border with Mexico and condemnations of liberal American “mobs” he says oppose him.

-U.S. presidents often lose the House in midterm elections in their first term.
-Former President Barack Obama’s Democrats were hit with what he called a “shellacking” in congressional elections in 2010.
+The party with the presidency often loses seats in the House in midterm elections.
+Former President Barack Obama’s Democrats suffered what he called a “shellacking” in congressional elections in 2010.

 With divided leadership in Congress and a president who has taken an expansive view of executive power, Washington could be in store for even deeper political polarization and legislative gridlock.